 What is FFO or Funds from Operations?

 FFO is commonly used by companies that engage in Real Estate Investment Trusts (REITs), a business that primarily operates on income-generating real estate transactions.
-REIT companies are involved in commercial real estate – selling, leasing, and financing of office and apartment buildings, warehouses, hospitals, shopping centers, hotels, and timberlands.
+REIT companies are involved in commercial real estate – selling, leasing, and financing of office space and apartment buildings, warehouses, hospitals, shopping centers, hotels, and timberlands.

 What is the FFO formula?